Laszewski leads Notre Dame against Duke after 33-point game

 Notre Dame Fighting Irish (10-15, 2-12 ACC) at Duke Blue Devils (17-8, 8-6 ACC)

-The Fighting Irish have gone 2-12 against ACC opponents.
-Notre Dame allows 72.7 points to opponents while being outscored by 1.7 points per game.
+The Blue Devils have gone 12-0 at home.
+Duke ranks ninth in college basketball with 11.6 offensive rebounds per game led by Ryan Young averaging 2.7 offensive boards.

+The Fighting Irish are 2-12 in conference matchups.
+Notre Dame averages 8.2 turnovers per game and is 6-5 when turning the ball over less than opponents.

-The Blue Devils and Fighting Irish meet Tuesday for the first time in conference play this season.
+The Blue Devils and Fighting Irish square off Tuesday for the first time in conference play this season.

-TOP PERFORMERS: Jeremy Roach is shooting 34.8% from beyond the arc with 1.5 made 3-pointers per game for the Blue Devils, while averaging 12.6 points.
-Kyle Filipowski is averaging 14.7 points and 8.9 rebounds over the past 10 games for Duke.
+TOP PERFORMERS: Kyle Filipowski is averaging 14.8 points and 9.2 rebounds for the Blue Devils.
+Jeremy Roach is averaging 10.2 points over the last 10 games for Duke.

-Laszewski is averaging 14.9 points and seven rebounds for the Fighting Irish.
-Cormac Ryan is averaging 12.2 points over the last 10 games for Notre Dame.
+Laszewski is scoring 14.9 points per game and averaging 7.0 rebounds for the Fighting Irish.
+Cormac Ryan is averaging 2.3 made 3-pointers over the last 10 games for Notre Dame.

 LAST 10 GAMES: Blue Devils: 6-4, averaging 69.4 points, 37.0 rebounds, 14.7 assists, 4.5 steals and 5.7 blocks per game while shooting 43.2% from the field.
 Their opponents have averaged 67.2 points per game.